HariSudharsan-2007/Career-Agent---AI-verse-hackathon-/README.md

 ### 5. Opportunities Finder (`opportunities_test.ipynb`)
 * **Function:** A strict filter search that targets specific keywords ("Internship", "Certification") to reduce noise.
 * **Test:** Query "AWS Certification" -> Verifies output contains direct links to valid courses/exams.

+### 6.Roadmap & Scheduler (`Roadmap_generator_test.ipynb`)
+* **Function:** Generates a structured, step-by-step learning roadmap for a requested skill (e.g., "Docker") and maps it to a personalized calendar schedule based on the user's daily availability.
+* **Test:** Run Roadmap_generator_test.ipynb.

+Command: The script simulates a request to learn "Docker" with a commitment of 2 hours per day.

+Result: The agent should output a JSON-formatted "FINAL USER PLAN" that lists specific modules (e.g., "Introduction to Docker") with calculated start and end dates (e.g., "2025-12-30 to 2025-12-31").

 ## Future Scope
 * **LinkedIn Integration:** Browser automation (Selenium) for direct job applications.